maptv/decalendar/docs/decalendar.md

 ### Holidays {#sec-holidays}

 Leap Day is a important holiday because it occurs only once every four years (except for years that start centuries not divisible by 400) and it results in the only time when there are 3 consecutive restdays in `Decalendar`.
 Another `Decalendar` holiday that only occurs in leap years is Dyad Day.
-At noon on Dyad Day, the positive and negative `.y` format `stamps` are the same (`+183.500` and `-183.500`), meaning that 183.5 days have passed in the year and 183.5 days remain in the year.
+At noon on Dyad Day, the positive and negative `.y` format `stamps` are the same (`+183.5` and `-183.5`), meaning that 183.5 days have passed in the year and 183.5 days remain in the year.
 Unlike Leap Day, Dyad Day is naturally a day off.
 Coincidentally, many Gregorian calendar holidays just so happen to also fall on `Decalendar` restdays.
 The table below lists 11 such holidays and their `doty`, `dotm`, and Gregorian calendar dates.
-Any holiday with a fixed (rather than floating) date in the Gregorian calendar can easily be added to `Decalendar`.

 | Name               | doty | dotm | date        |
 | ------------------ | ---- | ---- | ----------- |